 Primary-source extraction, cross-regime normalization, confidence-scored entity resolution, and capital graph assembly — delivered as agent-native infrastructure, not a dashboard.

-$2T+ in institutional CRE credit across private (LifeCo) and public (CMBS, HUD FHA, Freddie MLPD, CRE CLO) debt layers.
+$2T+ in institutional CRE credit across private (LifeCo) and public (CMBS, agency, and CRE CLO) debt layers.
 130K+ loans.
 Extracted from primary regulatory filings and normalized into a single queryable schema.

-150K+ nodes.
-250K+ edges.
-Allocators, lenders, sponsors, borrowers, and properties connected into a single graph.
+Allocators, lenders, sponsors, borrowers, and properties connected into a single capital graph.
 Cross-lender exposure and capital-family dependency visible in one query.

 Rate pressure, maturity timing, concentration risk.
 Scored per loan on a continuous cadence.
 Delivered via REST, webhooks, and agent-native MCP.